 Pre-Professional Programs

 Many opportunities exist for Biola students who are actively seeking professional education and training.
-An agreement currently exists (engineering) that allows Biola students to participate in a degree completion program leading to a specialized bachelor's degree.
-Additional opportunities are available that prepare the Biola graduate to enter the professional education/training phase with confidence.
 A significant number of Biola graduates are currently serving in professional capacities.
 They routinely cite their excellent undergraduate education programs as predictors of success in their professional endeavors.

 Students who are interested in pursuing professional degrees after attending Biola should plan carefully and consult with potential professional schools concerning their requirements.
-In some cases, assistance from a major advisor should be supplemented by other advising resources available at Biola.
-The Office of Career Services assists students in various ways.
-The Biola Office of Health Professions Advising (BOHPA) also mentors students pursuing these careers, provides support for health professional school applications, graduate exam preparation, mock interviews and clinical shadowing experiences.
-If a student is unsure about pre-professional advising, help should be sought from the Office of Academic Advising, located in Sutherland Hall.
-The following provides some basic information about pre-professional education at Biola.
+In many cases, assistance from a major advisor should be supplemented by other advising resources available at Biola.
+The Office of Career Services assists students with extensive career preparation and support.
+The Biola Office of Health Professions Advising (BOHPA) mentors students specifically pursuing health careers, providing support for health professional school applications, graduate exam preparation, mock interviews and clinical shadowing experiences.
+If a student is unsure about where to go for pre-professional advising, help should be sought from the Office of Academic Advising.
+The following provides some basic information about pre-professional educational programs at Biola.

 Pre-Dentistry